 Sexually Transmitted Disease Surveillance 2019 (CDC) – During 2019, reported STD cases in the U.S. reached record highs for the sixth consecutive year.
 Between 2015 and 2019, Chlamydia cases increased 19% to 1.8 million; gonorrhea cases rose 56% to more than 616,000; syphilis cases jumped 74% to nearly 130,000; and congenital syphilis cases rose about 280% to 1,870.
 The surveillance report includes a national overview with information on new diagnoses and trends, as well as a series of tables that compile case data for specific STDs by year, with breakdowns by sex, race/ethnicity, and age.

-National Center for HIV/AIDS, Viral Hepatitis, STD, and TB Prevention AtlasPlus (CDC) – This online tool gives users the ability to create customized tables, maps, and charts using more than 15 years of CDC surveillance data on STDs, HIV, viral hepatitis, and tuberculosis in the United States.
+AtlasPlus (CDC’s National Center for HIV/AIDS, Viral Hepatitis, STD, and TB Prevention) – This online tool gives users the ability to create customized tables, maps, and charts using more than a decade of CDC surveillance data on STDs, HIV, viral hepatitis, and tuberculosis in the United States.
 AtlasPlus also provides data on indicators of social determinants of health, thereby allowing users to view social and economic data together with surveillance data for each disease.

 Guidelines and Recommendations

-- Special Populations (including pregnant women, adolescents, children, persons in correctional facilities, men who have sex with men, women who have sex with women, and transgender men and women)
+- STI Detection Among Special Populations (including pregnant women, adolescents, children, men who have sex with men, women who have sex with women, women who have sex with women and men, transgender and gender diverse persons, and persons in correctional facilities)

 - HIV Infection: Detection, Counseling, and Referral

-- Management of Persons Who Have a History of Penicillin Allergy
+- Managing Persons Who Have a History of Penicillin Allergy

 - Diseases Characterized by Urethritis and Cervicitis